rixiobarrios/django-views-and-templates/readme.md

 ## Templates and Django Templating Language

 Now that we have two URLs, let's finish up by writing the templates to render our views!

-In previous classes, we've used Handlebars as our primary templating language.
-Django has its own!
-It looks a lot like Handlebars in that it uses a bunch of curly braces.
+Django has its own templating language used for rendering, which its own syntax.

 In the `tunr` directory, add a `templates` directory and a `tunr` subdirectory.
 Here, create a file called `artist_list.html` and add the following code.
 In